Discover more from Atlas of Wonders and Monsters

 Not gonna lie, it feels great.
 And it gave me quite a few new subscribers.
 (If you’re one of them, hi!)

 I decided to read Making Nature back when I was independently studying scientific writing and publishing.
-That project is over, I’m glad I got to review this book and gain a really good understanding of the status games that have become established in science.
+Although that project is over, I’m glad I got to review this book and gain a really good understanding of the status games that have become established in science.
 Everyone takes these games for granted, but few people seem to know why they exist.
 If you’re curious, read on.

 Thanks for reading Atlas of Wonders and Monsters!
 Subscribe for free to receive new posts and support my work.